 I’ve not mentioned cars thus far simply because, as in most big cities, they’re a perfect nuisance in Nice.
 If you do motor into town, follow the first ’Parking’ signs you see and dump the machine pronto.
 Otherwise you’ll spend 35% of your time in town swearing.

-You’ll find a decent map of all Nice’s car parks at www.nice.fr/transport/Parking-auto.
+You’ll find a list of Nice’s car parks at http://www.nice.fr/fr/transports-et-deplacements/les-parking-auto.
 A handful allow you to park for free for the first 80 minutes.
 See the list at www.nicetourisme.com, clicking on ‘Transports & parking’.